Irish loan funds: Records

-The records, organized by county, association and townland, cover the period from 1821 to 1874, but most are for loans given in the years 1824 to 1846.
+The records, organised by county, association and townland, cover the period from 1821 to 1874, but most are for loans given in the years 1824 to 1846.

 They include security note books and loan ledgers, giving details of each loan, defaulters' books or lists of defaulters, and returns to the clerk of the peace.

 This last describes whether the borrower is still resident in the townland, and if so whether they are desperate, poor or comfortable, or where they moved or emigrated to, or their date of death.

 The loan and defaulter records give the amount, date, borrower and their address and occupation, and surities and their addresses and occupations, as well as principal and interest amounts due and paid.

 During this period millions of the Irish died of starvation or disease, or emigrated.

 The records have great value for people researching their family histories.